sudarshan-s-harithas/Handwritten-Digit-Classifier/README.md

 This task is considered a classification task as we are training the model to assign a category (the digit that appears in the image) to the input image.
 We will train the model by showing it many examples of inputs along with the correct output.
 This is referred to as supervised learning.

-##What you will build

-You will make a webpage that uses TensorFlow.js to train a model in the browser.
-Given a black and white image of a particular size it will classify which digit appears in the image.
-The steps involved are:

-Load the data.
-Define the architecture of the model.
-Train the model and monitor its performance as it trains.
-Evaluate the trained model by making some predictions.